How music licensing works for music streaming services?

 There are a variety of other licences that may be necessary depending on the type of music streaming service you offer.

 If your streaming service offers videos that include copyrighted music, it is also important to obtain a synchronisation licence.
-This includes YouTube videos, videos played on Social Media platforms, TV shows, and movies but also online digital workout for fitness companies.
-A good example of the importance of sync licensing is Peloton and their use of music.
+This includes YouTube videos, videos played on Social Media platforms, TV shows, and movies but also online digital workouts for fitness companies.

-If you offer karaoke tracks, you will need to obtain a karaoke licence.
 If you want to display lyrics you will have to licence them.
 And if you stream music from video games, you will need to obtain a game synchronisation licence.

-Each type of licence has its own set of rules and regulations, so it is important to consult with a lawyer or music industry professional to ensure that you are in compliance with all applicable laws.
+Each type of licence has its own set of rules and regulations, so it is important to consult a lawyer or music industry professional to ensure that you are in compliance with all applicable laws.

 How does a streaming service obtain a licence to stream music?

-To acquire a licence to stream music, a streaming service needs to talk directly to the copyright holders of the music that they want to stream.
 The copyright holders can be individual songwriters, record labels or the owners of music publishing companies.
-The streaming service will need to negotiate a licence agreement with the copyright holder, and may need to pay royalties for the use of the music.
+The streaming service will need to negotiate a licence agreement with the copyright holder and may need to pay royalties for the use of the music.
 Once a licence agreement is in place, the streaming service will be able to stream the music according to the terms of the agreement.

 To find out who the copyright holder is, you can look up the song on a copyright website like the US Copyright Office or UK Copyright Service.
 You can also contact the Harry Fox Agency, MusicReports (INC), Crunch Digital, or Blokur.
-In some cases for a single territory launch there could be a singular copyright organisation in your country.

 The terms of the licence agreement between a streaming service and a copyright holder will determine how the music can be used by the streaming service.